vapoursynth/vapoursynth/doc/installation.rst

 OS X Installation
 *****************

+Homebrew has VapourSynth packages maintained by other people that are generally kept up to date.

+REPORT ALL PACKAGING ISSUES TO THE RESPECTIVE MAINTAINERS AND NOT ON THE VAPOURSYNTH BUG TRACKER!

 First download and install the prerequisites:
    * Xcode -- Available from the AppStore
    * `Homebrew <http://brew.sh/>`_ -- A package manager